Azure/azure-relay-bridge/README.md

 resides, or it can be used as a gateway solution.
 When used as *local forwarder gateway* (*-g* *-L*) and with externally resolvable listener addresses, the bridge resides on a host in the network and allows connections from clients across the network.
-The *remote forwarder* (*-R*) can always reach out to off-machine targets within its network scope.
+The *remote forwarder target* (*-T*) can be off-machine targets within the bridge's network scope.

 When the bridge is used locally, the client can configure DNS names of the target services in the local *hosts* file, picking a unique IP address out of the 127.x.x.x